Fixer Grid Quest Part 2

 To spawn these Cyborgs you will have to kill their placeholders.
 The placeholders are a plant and animal half-breed called a Lunaspell, which you may have come across before in your travels on Rubi-Ka.
 These Lunaspells can spawn anywhere from level 100-150, and you may have to kill many of them before the Cyborg actually spawns.
 They respawn in 5 to 20 minutes, with a 20% chance of respawning as a cyborg.

 Now that you have the Cyborgs spawned, you can head back to Sirocco in Old Athens and start the quest.
 He will want to see your Hacker Club Member Chip.
 After a long conversation, he will give you an Incomplete Grid Hacker Crystal that you will have to trade with each Cyborg you spawned.
 Here is the tough part: In order to trade with the Cyborgs, they can not be attacking you or anyone else.

-You will need to speak to the Cyborgs in the order in which they were listed earlier in this guide: Jumper, Grid-Hacker, then Fixer.
-After talking to each Cyborg you will need to be careful; they tend to become aggressive against you and sometimes they call in backup, with about 10-20 Cyborgs spawning in the immediate vicinity.
-After trading with them and getting the Incomplete Grid Hacker Crystal back, use Reckless Digitization or Instantaneous Encoding or similar "fast" grid nanos to get you out of the location and onto the next one.
+You will need to speak to the cyborgs in the order in which they were listed earlier in this guide: Jumper, Grid-Hacker, then Fixer.
+After talking with each cyborg, you will need to be careful; they tend to become aggressive against you and may call in backup, with about 10-20 Cyborgs spawning in the immediate vicinity.
+After trading with them and getting the Incomplete Grid Hacker Crystal back, use Reckless Digitization or Instantaneous Encoding or a similar emergency grid nano to get you out of the location and onto the next one.